shrey2199/LD_Meta_bot/README.md

   - Default Value :- `""`
   - Use :- To Use `/hrestart` and `/hdyno` command.

+- `BOT_USERNAME`
+  - Values :- The Username of Your Bot.
+  - Default Value :- `""`
+  - Use :- To Use the Bot in Groups.

 ## Bot Commands

 `/start` - Welcome Message !!